LENSS/TrafficSplitter/README.md

 # Introduction

+This document provides instructions for the NDSS Artifact Evaluation (AE) process.
+The evaluation procedure is organized into four sections:

+1. **VM Setup:** We explain how to prepare the VMs for the artifact evaluation.
+This includes creating VirtualBox VMs, compiling the custom kernel, and building our system.
+2. **Before Starting the Evaluations:** We explain how to configure the VirtualBox NAT Network required for communication between the VMs before running the experiments.
+3. **Basic Functionality Test (E1):** We explain how to run our system on the VMs and verify its basic functionality.
+4. **Scaled-Down Traffic-Analysis Evaluation (E2):** We explain how to conduct the scaled-down traffic-analysis evaluation on the VMs.
+This includes collecting real network traffic, preprocessing the traffic traces, and training the attack classifiers.

+To simplify the setup process, we also provide pre-configured VMs as OVA files.

+The OVA files are available here: [link]

-This document describes instructions for the NDSS Artifact Evaluation (AE) process.
-We provide the VMs as OVA files for the reproduction of evaluations and simple test runs. **If you use OVA files, you can skip VM setup steps (1) and proceed [from (2)](#2-before-starting-the-evaluations).**
+**If you use the provided OVA files, you can skip the VM setup steps in Section 1 and proceed directly to [Section 2](#2-before-starting-the-evaluations).**

 # (1) VM Setup